-There is a story about a young Chinese heroine named Mu Guiying.
+There is a fascinating story about a young Chinese woman named Mu Guiying.
 She was a beautiful chieftain, hailing from the Northern Song Dynasty (960-1127).
-From an early age, Mu Guiying showed potential in the practice of martial arts.
-Later on, she became well-versed in the sacred texts.
-Mu Guiying is recognized mainly for her steadfast courage.
+From an early age, Guiying showed great potential in martial arts.
+Later on, she also became well-versed in the sacred texts.
+Mu Guiying is recognized mainly for her unwavering and steadfast courage.

 A predestined encounter

-Mu Guiying stayed with her father, Mu Yu, as a child.
+Mu Guiying lived with her father, Mu Yu, as a child.
 They stayed in the greenwood near Muke Village in what is today’s Shandong Province.
-Mu Yu was her father’s name and he was the chief of Muke Fortress, a leading military center.
+Mu Yu was her father’s name and he was the chief of Muke Fortress, which was a leading military center.

-The story plays out when the Song army was embroiled in a bitter fight against invading armies of the Great Liao, a nomad state from China’s north.
+The story plays out when the Song army became embroiled in a bitter fight against invading armies of the Great Liao, a nomad state from China’s north.

 The Liao army had just recruited a certain Song army advisor named Lu Zhong, who knew a special battle formation that was so tight it was believed to be impenetrable just like a dragon’s scales.
 Liao challenged the Song army to defeat them and gave them an ultimatum of a hundred days.
 Otherwise, they would have to surrender their newly unified motherland to the Liao.

 On the Song side, there was an illustrious family with the name of Yang.
 The men were all generals of several armies.
 They were known to be so formidable that the mere mention of the Yang name caused enemies to quake in their boots and run for their lives.

 Responding to the 100-day challenge from Liao, the Yangs along with the Song armies fought hard, but their armies failed to break through the enemy’s tight formation.
-As the deadline drew near, a Yang army advisor recommended Chief Mu Yu from the Muke fortress to the Commander.
-Mu Yu knew Lu Zhong, and he was also the only person who knew the method that could crack the invincible battle array.
+As the deadline drew near, a Yang army advisor recommended Chief Mu Yu (Mu Guiyang’s father) from the Muke fortress to the Commander.
+Mu Yu already knew Lu Zhong, and he was also the only person who knew the formula that could crack the invincible battle array.

 An unusual proposal

 A young warrior from the Yang family named Yang Zongbao arrived at the Muke Fortress one day, demanding to learn the special military strategy.
 Mu Yu was immediately suspicious and refused to teach him.
 A fiery duel followed and Mu Yu captured Yang Zongbao.
-He proudly announced to Mu Yu that he would rather die than admit defeat.
+But the warrior bravely announced to Mu Yu that he would rather die than admit defeat.

-Seeing his demeanor and courage, Mu Guiying fell hopelessly in love with him.
-But at first, he could see her only as of the daughter of the individual who defeated him.
-However, this didn’t deter Mu Guiying.
-She took a daring move and proposed to him.
-Seeing her bold character, Yang Zongbao fell for her and humbly accepted her offer of marriage.
+Upon seeing his demeanor and courage, Mu Guiying fell completely in love with him.
+But at first, Yang Zongbao could only regard her as the daughter of the man who defeated him.
+However, it didn’t deter Mu Guiying.
+She took a daring move and quickly proposed to him.
+Seeing her fearless character, Yang Zongbao fell for her and humbly accepted her offer of marriage.

-His father, Yang Yanzhao, however, was furious and in his rage, ordered his son’s execution.
-Mu Guiying was so angered by the turn of events that she went to her father-in-law and challenged him to a duel.
-She defeated him.
-After apologizing for his actions and recognizing her capabilities, Yang Yanzhao blessed his son’s union to Mu Guiying and received her into the Yang family and his cavalry.
+His father, Yang Yanzhao, however, was furious, and in his rage, ordered his son’s immediate execution.
+Mu Guiying was shocked by the turn of events, she went to her father-in-law and invited him to a duel.
+Guiyang defeated him.
+Then Yangzhou apologized for his rash actions and recognizing her capabilities, he blessed their union and welcomed Mu Guiying into the Yang family and his cavalry.